NiYawen/OAPGC/README.md

 <br>

-*Note that the associated scripts nested within the shell scripts are also available on pipeline.*
+*Note that the associated scripts nested within the shell scripts are also available on [pipelines](https://github.com/NiYawen/OAPGC/tree/main/pipelines).

 <br>